Scarbro, West Virginia

 Scarbro is a census-designated place (CDP) and coal town in Fayette County, West Virginia, United States.
 Scarbro is 1.5 mi southwest of Oak Hill.
 Scarbro has a post office with ZIP code 25917.
-As of the 2010 census, its population was 486.
+As of the 2020 census, its population was 461 (down from 486 at the 2010 census).

-The community was named for the fact a large share of the first settlers were named Scarbrough.
+The community was named for the fact a large share of the first settlers were named Scarbrough, which was said to recall the English town-name of Scarborough in Yorkshire.